a review of BioShock

 My idea is that there should have only ever been one Big Daddy, and one Little Sister.
 The story of the game would branch depending on whether you kill the Little Sister, and at which opportunity you kill her.
 Maybe the Big Daddy has some kind of card-key and can open doors that your character can’t, so it’s to your advantage to slink around behind them.
 Every time your path converges with theirs, there’d be some kind of big cathartic showdown.
 Maybe enemies would attack the Big Daddy, and he would destroy them, and you’d have to avoid getting caught in the fray, or else join the fight to take the Big Daddy down.
 Maybe the Big Daddy, ultimately, would perish at the end of the game if you let him live long enough, forcing you to make a decision about what to do with the girl.

 Of course, this is easier said than done; it would require construction of actual thoughtful set-pieces; it would require the Big Daddy to be an epic, impossibly, amazingly difficult and worthy adversary; furthermore, it would require the Little Sister to be an actual character in the plot, even though she might be presented as an incidental bystander in the context of the greater story.
 Allowing context to render bystanders as “characters” is one of the great organic traits of modern fiction.
 BioShock, unfortunately, fails as “fiction” — and as “entertainment” — because its characters are as sharp as lead pipes.
 Everything that could be emotional or poignant is constantly having its lungs punctured by a rusty spike named “This Is A Videogame”.
-I shit you not: at one point, just as the plot is about to let you go and plop you into The World, armed with your Fantastic Weapons and Psychic Powers, your guardian angel on the other side of the short-wave radio exclaims, in tears: “We’ll find the bastard!
+I stuff you not: at one point, just as the plot is about to let you go and plop you into The World, armed with your Fantastic Weapons and Psychic Powers, your guardian angel on the other side of the short-wave radio exclaims, in tears: “We’ll find the bastard!
 We’ll find him — and we’ll tear his heart out!” and at this exact moment, I spontaneously picked up a “battery” from the floor, resulting in harsh letters jumping up on the screen and poking their fingers into my eyeballs: “You got a component!
 Use components to invent things at a U-Invent!”

 Eventually, everything in BioShock becomes “Something To Do In A Videogame”.
 Harvesting Little Sisters or Setting Them Free becomes a decision you make every fifteen minutes.
 Instead of a punctuation mark, it becomes a verb — and not just any verb, it becomes like a conjugation of “to be”.
 Killing Big Daddies, even on the hardest difficulty (we here at ABDN wouldn’t have it any other way), is repetitive and hollow.
 Just lob a bunch of grenades at him, electro-shock him, blast him with a tommy gun.
-Blow the fuckers right up.
-Who gives a shit?
+Blow the heckers right up.
+Who gives a stuff?
 Not you, that’s for sure.

 There was some talk — I think on Gama Sutra — wherein a BioShock game designer or someone related to a BioShock game designer talked about how there was too much stuff to do in the game, and that ultimately detracted from what could have been a tasty, crunchy flowing, living experience.
-To this, I say: no shit, Sherlock.
+To this, I say: no stuff, Sherlock.
 I’d like to congratulate you guys for acknowledging your flaws, and I’d like to hold out hope that you might turn out a brilliant game in the future, though seeing as you only recognized BioShock‘s packrattism in hindsight, I can’t be too optimistic.